-The Random Number Generator (RNG) is at the heart of the modern online gambling industry and is prevalent in all online games, blackjack included.
-The RNG’s purpose is to ensure random, i.e. unpredictable outcomes, guaranteeing fairness for everyone involved.
+The Random Number Generator (RNG) is at the heart of the modern online gambling industry and appears in all online games, blackjack included.
+The RNG’s purpose is to ensure random (that is, unpredictable) outcomes, guaranteeing fairness for everyone involved.

-Blackjack is by far the only casino game where players can turn the tables in their favor through the implementation of advantage play techniques such as card counting.
+Blackjack is the only casino game in which players can turn the tables in their favor by using advantage play techniques such as card counting.
 This is possible because blackjack is a game of dependent events, meaning that previous outcomes affect the odds of future outcomes.
-Players use the knowledge of past cards dealt to make better informed playing decisions about the hands to follow.
+Players use knowledge of the cards that have already been dealt to make better-informed decisions about the hands that follow.

-Is this the case in online blackjack variations that run on RNGs, though?
-Rather than having a human dealer to shuffle and randomize the card order, online blackjack uses algorithms and mathematical formulas to ensure each card that appears on the virtual felt is dealt at random.
-This prevents the games from showing bias toward the dealer or the player.
+But is this also the case in online blackjack variations that run on RNGs?
+Rather than relying on a human dealer to shuffle and randomize the card order, online blackjack uses algorithms and mathematical formulas to ensure each card that appears on the virtual felt is dealt at random.
+This prevents the games from showing bias toward either the dealer or the player.

-For years, gambling buffs have speculated as to whether or not such games are truly random and unbeatable.
-Some swear by the unpredictability of randomly generated online blackjack while others believe the games are exploitable.
+For years, gambling buffs have speculated as to whether such games are truly random and unbeatable.
+Some swear by the unpredictability of randomly generated online blackjack, while others believe the games are exploitable.

-Here at SuperCasinoSites, we give you the full lowdown on all you need to know about Random Number Generators in online blackjack as well as an answer to the question are such games beatable or not.
+Here at SuperCasinoSites, we give you the full lowdown on everything you need to know about Random Number Generators in online blackjack, as well as an answer to the question of whether such games are beatable.

 Slots gradually developed into more complicated games with multiple paylines and special features.
 The need to introduce a new way of ensuring random outcomes arose.
 Physical space was limited on old-fashioned reels and did not allow for the ever-increasing number of symbols and winning combinations in advanced slots.